shaa403/ssos/contrib/commit_guide.md

 - tag: Is a descriptor pointing out a hint of what the changes might be about.
-These descriptors can only be the following: `bug`, `mod`, `new`, `nil`. use the  `bug` tag when the changes made relates more to a bug fix, the `mod` tag when the changes made are random modifications to the codebase and the project's existing features, the `new` tag when the changes made is a new feature and not and already implemented featue. use the `nil` tag when the message is `0`.
+These descriptors can only be the following: `bug`, `mod`, `new`, `nil`. use the  `bug` tag when the changes made relates more to a bug fix, the `mod` tag when the changes made are random modifications to the codebase and the project's existing features, the `new` tag when the changes made intends to add non-existing features to the project, and use the `nil` tag when the message is `0`.